Road Plowing and Sanding

 - 5 Avenue North (from Highway 3 to Stafford Drive)

-Priority 1 routes are determined based on the roads incline, grade and traffic volume.
+Priority 1 plowing routes and Priority 1 sanding routes are determined based on the roads incline, grade and traffic volume.
 Priority 1 routes will be plowed and sanded/salted within 24 hours of a snowfall ending.
-All efforts will stay on Priority 1 routes until it has stopped snowing and they are cleared.
+All efforts will focus on Priority 1 routes until it has stopped snowing and they are cleared.

 Additional Service Levels:

-The City of Lethbridge has different Priority 2 and 3 routes for plowing and sanding/salting.
-View our winter road maintenance map
+The City of Lethbridge has different Priority1, 2 and 3 routes for plowing

 for Priority 2 and 3 plowing and sanding/salting routes.

-- Remaining collectors, controlled intersections (stops and yields) and bus routes
+include remaining collectors, controlled intersections (stops and yields) and bus routes.
+These

-Service Level - Typically the City does not plow residential roads unless it is impassible for emergency vehicles and the general public with properly equipped vehicles.
+- All other City-controlled roads and alleys.
+Typically, the City does not plow residential roads unless they become impassible for emergency vehicles and the general public with properly equipped vehicles.

 With each new event, snow clearing begins with priority 1 areas.
-If frequent events occur, there may be delays in the clearing of lesser priorities.
+If frequent events occur, there may be delays in the clearing of lower priority routes.

 TIP: You can help us keep winter roads in your neighbourhood safer by piling snow from your driveway or sidewalk onto your property, not on the road.